 During our Monday night Community Cafe, our Society of St. Stephen Food Pantry provides 100 families with the opporunity to shop for the groceries they need.

 A group of women from our community who meet to quilt together in an effort to provide those who are going through cancer treatment a warm quilt made with love.

 Our Homebound Ministery is a visitation ministry to those confined to their residence.
 This ministry provides fellowship, calls, notes and communion to those who are homebound within our community and want to remain connected to our congregation.

-The newly formed Compassionate Friends Chapter of Texarkana will meet on the 2nd Saturday of each month, starting on November 8, from 1:00-3:00pm at WMUMC in Room #103.
+The Hope Remains Chapter of Texarkana will meet on the 2nd Tuesday of each month from 6:00-8:00pm at WMUMC in Room #103.
 The focus is for parents and grandparents grieving the loss of a child or grandchild.
 For more information, please contact Cindy Sanford at (903)280-4130.

 WMUMC's Prayer Team is an active ministry within our congregation who meet on Monday mornings in our prayer room to pray for the weekly prayer concerns within our congregation and community.

 Congregational Care Minister

 Congregational Care Ministers are those who feel called to be a loving, compassionate, grace-filled and non-anxious presence to those who are going through challenging times.
 CCMs are laity who work alongside the pastoral care team of the church.
 They make hospital visits, telephone persons in need of contact, meet one on one with those who need a listening ear and offer support to grieving families.
 They proactively seek to encourage and care for those within their church community.

 If you are interested in becoming a part of this rewarding ministry, please contact Sue Camp.